dmachard/extensiveautomation-server/CONTRIBUTING.md

 Contributors are welcome on this project.

-You can contribute on different way
+You can contribute on different ways
  - write documentations
  - report issues
  - fix issues